HSAFoundation/HSAIL-Tools/README.md

 libHSAIL CMake build will automatically find these dependencies if installed.

-libHSAIL itself can be built without debug support and does not require libdwarf in this case.
+libHSAIL can be built without debug support and does not require libelf/libdwarf in this case.